-The emission factor shall demonstrate compliance with the standard when calculated for each of these test populations:
+Compliance with take emission factor and the efficiency standards shall be demonstrated compliance with the standard when calculated for a test population consisting of 30 non-ORVR vehicles, selected according to TP-201.2A each of these test populations:

-A population of 10 ORVR and 10 non-ORVR vehicles will be used The vehicles defined as "ORVR vehicles" and The vehicles defined as "non-ORVR vehicles."
+A population of 10 ORVR and 10 non ORVR vehicles will be used.
+The vehicles defined as "ORVR vehicles" and The vehicles defined as "non-ORVR vehicles."